 Our lab’s research tends to be at the macro-scale, leverages large-scale institutional, state, or national data sets, and considers the intersection between policy and organizational contexts.

-David Knight is an Associate Professor in the Department of Engineering Education at Virginia Tech and affiliate faculty member with the Higher Education Program, Center for Human-Computer Interaction, and Human-Centered Design Program.
-He leads several multi-institution, interdisciplinary project teams with funding from the National Science Foundation (over $8 million, with over $3.5 million personal share) and places a strong emphasis on partnerships, including working with a range f higher education institutions, the National Society of Black Engineers (NSBE), and the Virginia Department of Education.
+David Knight is an Associate Professor in the Department of Engineering Education at Virginia Tech and affiliate faculty member with the Higher Education Program, Center for Coastal Studies, Center for Human-Computer Interaction, and Human-Centered Design Program.
+He leads several multi-institution, interdisciplinary project teams with funding from the National Science Foundation (over $8 million, with over $3.5 million personal share) and places a strong emphasis on partnerships, including working with a range of higher education institutions, the National Society of Black Engineers (NSBE), and the Virginia Department of Education.

 Adopting a macro-scale, systems perspective to inform organizational decision-making has enabled David to apply those themes as an active organizational change agent.
-He has experience as a university administrator, serving as the Assistant Department Head for Graduate Programs in Engineering Education at Virginia Tech, where he is responsible for managing all aspects of the graduate program and serves as a member of the department’s strategic executive committee.
-He also previously served as the Director of International Engagement in Engineering Education at Virginia Tech, through which he led the Rising Sophomore Abroad Program, which grew from 24 students participating in one international track to 180 students participating in seven tracks under the five years of his leadership.
-Prior to his time at Virginia Tech, David was a postdoctoral research fellow at the University of Queensland (Australia) and a researcher at the University of Michigan in the Center for the Study of Higher and Postsecondary Education,
+He has experience with university administration activities, serving as Special Assistant to the Dean for Strategic Plan Implementation as well as Director of Research for the Academy of Global Engineering within Virginia Tech's College of Engineering.
+He previously served as the Assistant Department Head for Graduate Programs in Engineering Education and as the Director of International Engagement in Engineering Education through which he ran the Rising Sophomore Abroad Program.
+Prior to his time at Virginia Tech, David was a postdoctoral research fellow at the University of Queensland (Australia) and a researcher at the University of Michigan in the Center for the Study of Higher and Postsecondary Education.

 Awards & Honors

 - Virginia Tech Alumni Award for Excellence in International Education